iamgini/ansible-aap-cac/README.md

 > ⚠️ **Important Note:** AAP Version Dependency.
 >
-> Be sure to use [`ansible.controller 4.5.12`](https://console.redhat.com/ansible/automation-hub/repo/published/ansible/controller/) for AAP 2.4
+> Refer to the Be sure to use [`ansible.controller 4.5.12`](https://console.redhat.com/ansible/automation-hub/repo/published/ansible/controller/) for AAP 2.4
 >
 > [4.6.x](https://console.redhat.com/ansible/automation-hub/repo/published/ansible/controller/) is for AAP 2.5.
 >